HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is  5.1Mb
-      sub-directories of 1Mb or more:
-        extdata   3.1Mb
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Unexported object imported by a ':::' call: ‘HiddenMarkov:::makedensity’
-      See the note in ?`:::` about the use of this operator.
+    Package required but not available: ‘igraph’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # inlinedocs